-- 6.79 The Masterplan will deliver a substantial public square adjacent to plots A and B reflecting that identified within the HS2 SRF.
-The public square will form part of a wider network of public spaces within the wider HS2 SRF area, connected by pedestrian and cycle friendly routes and an opportunity will be provided to deliver landmark taller buildings that will act as a catalyst for the regeneration of this area.
-The network of public spaces is envisaged as follows: - The Green Boulevard will be a green pedestrian route alongside the existing tram lines with a mix of soft and hard landscaping.
-The lower levels of the boundary plots will respect the scale of the Crusader Works and provide active frontage and potentially main entrances to activate the street scape. - The Avenue will be a major thoroughfare with generous pavement widths and high quality hard landscaping.
+- 6.77 The SRF will deliver a substantial public square adjacent to plot A reflecting that identified within the HS2 SRF.
+The public square will form part of a wider public realm network within the wider HS2 SRF area, connected by pedestrian and cycle friendly routes and an opportunity will be provided to deliver taller buildings that will act as a catalyst for the regeneration of this area.
+Key areas of public realm intended to be delivered through this SRF update are as follows: - The green pedestrian and cycle route alongside the existing tram line will feature a mix of soft and hard landscaping.

+- The Avenue will be a major thoroughfare with generous pavement widths and high quality hard landscaping.
 There is opportunity for the street to incorporate tree planting.
 Main building entrances will face onto this route.
 There is also potential for other uses such as retail or commercial units facing onto this route. - The main public space will be a high quality amenity for the surrounding area.
 A mix of hard and soft landscaping will be used.
-The surrounding plots are to be of a high quality and to reinforce the edge of the public space through carefully consideration of mass and scale.
-Plots A and B are considered to be a key site for a landmark tall building of high quality with active frontage and a main entrance facing onto the public space. - A second public space is proposed adjacent to plots D, G and F. This is required in order to support a high density form of development
+The surrounding plots are to be of a high quality and to reinforce the edge of the public space through carefully consideration of mass and scale. - A second area of public space will be delivered at the north-east end of the PSE masterplan in the area hatched red on the SRF plot plan.
+The exact physical boundaries and design of this space will be determined in the public realm strategy but the landowners will collaborate to ensure this space is delivered to a size and quality that benefits the PSE masterplan.
+The design and quality of that space will create the sense of place necessary to support the proposed high density form of development within the adjoining blocks.
+It is recognised that delivery of this space is likely to be sequenced in the event that development does not come forward concurrently across the three plots and that individual access should be maintained to each plot as construction and delivery comes forward.
+It is also noted that Plot D at the time of writing remains an operational business and therefore, whilst it has been confirmed by the business owner that there is a desire to relocate and redevelopment the site, access requirements and other operational aspects of the business must be taken into account whilst they remain in situ.
+Secondary routes which provide access to individual or secondary building entrances may be more intimate.
+They are envisioned to be of a high quality with a mix of soft and hard landscaping and could potentially be shared surface.

-- within the adjoining blocks including some landmark, taller components. - Secondary routes which provide access to individual or secondary building entrances may be more intimate.
-They are envisioned to be of a high quality with a mix of soft and hard landscaping and could potentially be shared surface. - Streets which provide access for servicing will be hard landscaped in hard wearing, practical but attractive materials. - The importance of the quality of streets that cross through the Masterplan Area and beyond has been identified and therefore will be of paramount importance to the success of the Masterplan.
-In this respect, opportunities to create activity and dwelling spaces will be explored, so as to increase the ability to deliver safe and accessible streets. - 6.80 As a point of principle, the new public spaces will need to be well designed and well managed.
+- Streets which provide access for servicing will be hard landscaped in hard wearing, practical but attractive materials. - The importance of the quality of streets that cross through the SRF Area and beyond has been identified and therefore will be of paramount importance to the success of the SRF.
+In this respect, opportunities to create activity and dwelling spaces will be explored, so as to increase the ability to deliver safe and accessible streets. - As a point of principle, the new public spaces will need to be well designed and well managed.
 They will need to be spaces that bring the area's community together; enclosed by well-designed buildings which properly address the space in their ground floor uses.
 Any new development in this area will need to consider its effect on microclimate with particular regard to all public routes and the new public spaces.
 This will require detailed assessments in relation to wind, sunlight, daylight and overshadowing.